 Coronation chicken was invented by writer Constance Spry and the founder of the famous Le Cordon Bleu cookery school Rosemary Hume, while preparing the food for the banquet of the coronation of Queen Elizabeth II in 1953.
 The original dish used curry powder, as fresh curry spices were almost unobtainable in post-war Britain.
 It’s funny that such a simple recipe made its way into Buckingham Palace.

 Nowadays you can easily find coronation chicken everywhere in UK, from supermarkets, deli shops to sandwich bars.
 Unfortunately, through the years this recipe has lost a bit of its charm, with so many ingredients and variations added, it looks now a really vague reinterpretation of the royal dish.
 To start with, the original recipe doesn’t contain a single sultana , only dried apricots, and the mayonnaise dressing is lightened with cream.
 I’ll stop here and spare you the long list of

 frightening unusual ingredients I’ve found in coronation chickens eaten around the capital.

-This coronation chicken salad is also a great way to use left-over roasted chicken, and you can serve in so many different ways. plus it makes a great gluten free appetizer.
+Coronation chicken salad is naturally gluten-free, and makes great way to use left-over roasted chicken.
+Plus, you can serve in so many different ways!

 Pair it simply with a healthy salad for lunch, with rice and grilled vegs for dinner, or as a jacket potato & sandwich filling for comfort food cravings!